Folding bicycles have been around for decades, and in the last few years this versatile frame style has been applied to electric bikes.

 Folding mechanisms vary from model to model, but typically include a heavy-duty hinge and locking clamp at the center of the frame.
-The hinge will be welded to the frame and built from the same material, usually chrome moly steel or 6061 aluminum.
+The hinge will be welded to the frame and built from the same material, usually chrome moly steel or 6061 aluminum alloy.

 Why do bikes have gears in the first place?
 Well, gears are there to enable us to maintain a comfortable pedaling speed (or cadence) regardless of the gradient or terrain — something that no one single gear is capable of.

 The gears on your folding ebike can be used with or without the electronics.
-You can ride an ebike like a conventional bike, just coasting and pedaling, and engaging the gears to suit your riding.
-When you do decide to engage the motor - by either pedal assist or with the throttle - you can continue to adjust the gears to give you the perfect amount of resistance.
+You can ride an ebike like a conventional bike, just coasting and pedaling, and engaging the gears to suit your riding style.

 A feature you will find on most ebikes is an automatic motor cutoff, which is triggered when you pull either brake lever.
 This is important, so that when you engage the brakes to stop, the motor will stop accelerating the bike.